GravitySketch/BackendInterviewPublic/README.md

 # What to do

-* Read the provided code, apis, learn the code base and understand what they do and how they work
+* Set up the codebase and get familiar how it works
 * Learn Google protobuf https://developers.google.com/protocol-buffers

+## Pre-requisites
+* Java 17
+* Maven 3.x

 ### Practice
 Tic-tac-toe or Xs and Os, is a paper-and-pencil game for two players, X and O, who take turns marking spaces in a 3×3 grid.